Scientology: The Operating Thetan levels

-The Church claims that the material taught in the OT levels can only be comprehended once its previous material has been mastered and is therefore kept confidential until a person reaches the requisite level.
-Higher-level Church members typically refuse to talk about the contents of these OT levels.
+The Scientology organization claims that the material taught in the OT levels can only be comprehended once its previous material has been mastered and is therefore kept confidential until a person reaches the requisite level.
+Higher-level members typically refuse to talk about the contents of these OT levels.
 Those progressing through the OT levels are taught additional, more advanced auditing techniques; one of the techniques taught is a method of auditing oneself, which is the necessary procedure for reaching OT level seven.